TryMyUI offers the opportunity to make money testing websites and apps, but is it legit? Is it safe? How's the pay?

-Keep in mind, you won't get a consistent flow of tests every day.
-Expect 1-2 tests a week on average.
+Keep in mind, you won't get a consistent flow of tests from TryMyUI.
+Expect a few tests a week on average.
 This will vary greatly depending on your demographics and the country you live in.

 I haven't had any problems with TryMyUI payments — both of the ones I received arrived almost instantly.
 Here's proof of one: